dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fixed error message content when start mode can not be changed.
     * Removed shouldprocess from functions as not required.
     * Optimized Test-TargetResource and Set-TargetResource by removing repeated calls to Get-Service and Get-CimInstance.
+    * Added integration test for testing changes to additional service properties as well as changing service binary path.
+    * Modified Set-TargetResource so that newly created service created with minimal properties and then all additional properties updated (simplification of code).
 * Removed test log output from repo.
 * xDSCWebService:
     * Added setting of enhanced security
     * Cleaned up Examples
     * Cleaned up pull server verification test

 ### 3.13.0.0